Skip to main content

 Estimated cost of home hardening

-A wide range of variables impact the cost of hardening a home and estimating a cost increase from standard prescriptive construction, including materials selected, size of dwelling, size and number of projections and decks, eave heights, number and type of vents, number and type of windows, and similar customer design considerations.
+A wide range of variables impact the cost of home hardening and estimating the cost increase from standard prescriptive construction includes selected materials, dwelling size, eave heights, vent type and number, window type and number, and similar customer design considerations.

 View the Estimated Cost of Hardening Your Home Guide